Home - Catalog - Course Descriptions

 MRKT 3550

-Personal Selling and Sales Management [Course] (3)
+Personal Selling and Business to Business [Course] (3)

 This course examines the theories, principles, and skills-development necessary to support the management and the personal selling function of marketing.
 It provides a basis for understanding personal selling on multiple levels-from individuals and family units to larger groups, organizations, and society-in an international context.
 It also provides a foundation for understanding and managing the selling process as it applies to a wide range of activities such as the marketing of consumer products and services, non-profit services, and other related activities such as institutional development.
 Prerequisites: MRKT 2010 or permission of the instructor.
 (Offered alternate years)